miking-lang/miking/README.md

 This will install the interpreter to `$HOME/.local/bin` and the standard library to `$HOME/.local/lib/mcore/stdlib`, according to the [systemd file system hierarchy overview](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html).

-The Miking interpreter also features a simple REPL.
+The Miking boot interpreter also features a simple REPL.
 The REPL allows interactively executing fragments of MCore code.
 Both toplevel definitions and expressions can be evaluated.

 To start the REPL (assuming that the interpreter is installed in the path), run

 ```
-mi repl
+boot repl
 ```

 The following is an example interaction with the REPL.